 Britain’s leading gyms are rushing to cash in on this trend.
-According to fitness industry leader FitPro, David Lloyd reaches 5% of its membership through personal training and will deliver approximately 400,000 personal training sessions this year – or 7,600 a month.
+According to fitness industry leader FitPro, David Lloyd reaches 5% of its membership through personal training and delivered approximately 400,000 personal training sessions in 2013 – that’s 7,600 a month.
 At Virgin Active, the figures are even higher and the industry continues to grow every year.

-Yet there is also an ever-increasing number of people looking to make it on their own, by creating their own personal training business.
-Many are specialising in outdoor training, following the lead of British Military Fitness, the park-based exercise club which now boasts more than 15,000 members.
+There is also an ever-increasing number of people looking to make it on their own, by creating their own personal training business.
+Many are specialising in outdoor training, following the lead of British Military Fitness, the park-based exercise club which now boasts 130 venues across the UK.

 Andy Brown, editor of FitPro Network magazine, says you simply need to “look around your local park, or witness the popularity of shows like The Biggest Loser” to see the new-found popularity of outdoor exercise, which plays into the hands of independent personal trainers.”
 Furthermore, many people now believe that getting fit outdoors offers more flexibility, and satisfaction, than the sweaty, harshly lit confines of a gymnasium.

-A report in the Daily Telegraph in February 2011 found that exercising outdoors provided greater physical and mental health benefits, and greater enjoyment, than a conventional gym workout.
+A report in the Daily Telegraph found that exercising outdoors provided greater physical and mental health benefits, and greater enjoyment, than a conventional gym workout.
 This can only be good news for personal trainers, who have the freedom to hold their classes in parks and other public spaces.

-There’s no doubt that as the government gears itself up for the battle against obesity, and with the UK set to showcase its sporting prowess in 2012, sporting activity is only going to increase – so the rise of the personal trainer is perfectly timed.
+There’s no doubt that as the government gears itself up for the battle against obesity that sporting activity is only going to increase – so the rise of the personal trainer is perfectly timed.